slashtechno/tldscroll/README.md

 docker-compose up -d
 ```
 If you have Ollama running on the host, the host can be accessed by the container by using `host.docker.internal` as the host name.
 For example, if Ollama is running on port `11434` (the default), setting the `base_url` to `http://host.docker.internal:11434` will allow the container to access Ollama.
+The `docker-compose.yml` file also has a commented-out section for Ollama that can be used.
+However, setting it up on the host or by itself can offer more flexibility.
+To use the Ollama section in the `docker-compose.yml` file, uncomment the section.
+The `base_url` should be `http://ollama:11434` in this case.

 ##### Poetry
 If you want to run the server without Docker, you can use [Poetry](https://python-poetry.org/):